 Why is my hermit crab out of its shell and not moving?

 If your crab is not moving and it smells rotten there is a high chance it is dead.
 But don’t be confused with molting.
-During the molting process hermit crabs shed their exoskeleton.
-They will look weak, confused-looking eyeballs, and the color will look less vibrant and become immobile for a short period.
+During the molting process hermit crabs shed their exoskeletons.
+They will look weak, confused-looking eyeballs, and the color will look less vibrant and become immobile for a short period of time.

 Reasons for not moving